 “In the 80s a yearbook was only seen by a very small in-group which would have very few people.
 Whereas now if a photo is on social media, the whole world can see it.
 And we are much more aware of something like that and it makes a greater impact.”

 However, it appears that the “greater impact” only applies to one side of the political aisle.
 Democrats are failing to hold members of their own party accountable for sins of the past while gleefully vilifying any Republican who has put a foot wrong.
-It is the blind hypocrisy of those who continue to judge others by a standard they are unwilling or unable to apply to themselves that is seeding the destruction of the left.We value your comments!
-Please weigh in on our comment section below.
+It is the blind hypocrisy of those who continue to judge others by a standard they are unwilling or unable to apply to themselves that is seeding the destruction of the left.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com